danilo-dessi/danilo-dessi.github.io/index.md

 From January 2020 to November 2021 I was working as PostDoc / Senior Researcher at [FIZ Karlsruhe](https://www.fiz-karlsruhe.de/) within the [FIZ ISE](https://www.fiz-karlsruhe.de/en/forschung/information-service-engineering) team with the Professor [Harald Sack](https://www.fiz-karlsruhe.de/en/forschung/lebenslauf-prof-dr-harald-sack).

-Currently, I am Researcher and Assistant Professor at the Departiment of Mathematics and Computer Science at the University of Cagliari (Italy).
+From October 2021 to September 2022, I was Researcher at the University of Cagliari where I was Professor of the course of Computer Architecture course within the B.Sc. on Applied Informatics and Data Analytics.

 ## Research Interests
-- Machine Learning

-- Scholarly Data

-- Sentiment Analysis

-- Text Mining
+Knowledge Graphs - Scholarly Data - Sentiment Analysis - Text Mining - Machine Learning

-- Knowledge Graphs